Digital Advertising Methods:

 Both of these techniques can significantly enhance your digital marketing techniques and improve your results.

-4) Call Tracking & Reporting
+4) Call Tracking and Reporting

 One of the main goals of PPC ads is to have a potential client call your business.
 In order to accurately report on your ROI (return on investment), tracking phone calls that originate from your advertising campaigns is a must.